upperlinecode/vanilla-js-conditionals/READ_ME.md

-# JavaScript Lesson 1.2 Template - Greeting Program
+# JavaScript Lesson 1.2 Code Along Template - Updated Greeting Program

 ### Welcome!
 Instructions for cloning down this repository to an IDE (_coding environment_):